eeevans/eeevans/README.md

 ### hi there, I'm Ed - aka [etothe5th][website]

 ## I'm a Husband, Father, Developer, and Teacher!
-- 🔭 I'm currently working on creating a coding channel on Twitch [website]!
+- 🔭 I'm currently working on creating a coding channel on Twitch [twitch]!
 - 🌱 I'm also currently learning everything!
 - 🥅 2020 Goals: Find a remote position that allows me to contribute to the success of a company.
 - ⚡ Fun fact: I love to homebrew, woodwork, and hope to become a beekeeper one day.